 The Board recommends that users be informed of the following product information and characteristics when evaluating the CrIMSS EDR:

 The ATMS SDR does not have scan angle dependent (also known as side-lobe) bias corrections.
 When the ATMS SDR does provide these corrections there will always be a residual bias between observed radiances and those computed from a forward model.
 In the case of the CrIMSS EDR this forward model is the Optimal Spectral Sampling (OSS).
 Thus, at this time, there is a scan dependent bias (~ 1K) of the CrIMSS EDR products.
 This bias is particularly evident in AVTP at ~300 hPa.
-A code and LUT installation has been requested for Mx6.3.
+A code and LUT installation has been requested for Mx6.3 (DR 4325, 474-CCR-12-472).

 The CrIMSS EDR also requires a bias correction for the CrIS radiances with respect to OSS.
 This has been implements in the CrIMSS EDR; however, the look-up-table (LUT) was derived from pre-launch proxy data.
 This contributes to the biases seen in AVTP and AVMP; however, it does not appear to result in regional or scan dependent biases.
-A new LUT has been created and installation has been requested for Mx6.3.
+A new LUT has been created and installation has been requested for Mx6.3 (DR 4334, 474-CCR-12-475).

 The CrIMSS EDR has a pre-launch emissivity climatology that is sub-optimal.
 We have seen that this, coupled with the ATMS and CrIS bias correction, leads to a very low yield of accepted cases (most cases are rejected due to high values of chi^2) near coastlines and over land.
 A new LUT has been created and requested for installation in Mx6.3.
+(DR 4335, 474-CCR-12-495).

 The CrIS and ATMS noise estimate files have not been updated from pre-launch values.
 In addition, the forward model error estimates are also based on pre-launch simulations and proxy data and they need to be updated.
 These files affect the convergence criteria in cloud clearing, stratification, and the retrieval steps.
 Optimization of these would increase the yield and improve the performance.
 This will be addressed in the provisional product.

 An error was found in the stratification routine for warm ocean.
 The current test uses the retrieved value of surface temperature and emissivity (in microwave-only stage 1) to select covariance matrices for cold or warm ocean.
 The logic needs to be changed from (Tskin > threshold .or. emissivity > 0.1) to (Tskin > threshold .and. emissivity > 0.1).
 Changing this improves retrievals over warm ocean.
+This will be addressed in the provisional product.

+Precipitation flag is using an out of date code and AMSU coefficients (DR 4068 and 4079).
+Preliminary analysis shows this flag is functioning but has a large number of false positives and false negatives.
 This will be addressed in the provisional product.

 Daytime yield of the microwave-infrared CRiMSS retrieval has a significantly lower yield.
 This has been tracked to a software error in the indexing of non-LTE sensitive channels.
 This will be addressed in the provisional product.